featurist/Everest/README.md

 A couple of implementations of BodyContent should come in handy:

-    [StringBodyContent](Everest/Content/StringBodyContent.cs) plain old text/plain
+* Use [StringBodyContent](Everest/Content/StringBodyContent.cs) to sebd plain old text/plain

-    [StreamBodyContent](Everest/Content/StreamBodyContent.cs) for stuff that can be streamed
+* [StreamBodyContent](Everest/Content/StreamBodyContent.cs) for stuff that can be streamed

+* [JsonBodyContent](Everest/Content/JsonBodyContent.cs) for a JSON request body

 #### Everest make conservatories in the UK